FOR PARENTS

 Studios hire based on one thing: The portfolio (demo reel).

-Degrees and GPAs do not determine hiring decisions.
+Four year degrees and GPAs do not determine hiring decisions.
 Portfolio quality does.
 Our program is designed around this truth.
 Every semester our curriculum is adjusted to be the most current training for today’s animation industry.

 Two Very Different Training Models